CrossFit: Lawsuit by CrossFit, Inc. against the NSCA

-In 2014, CrossFit, Inc. filed a lawsuit against the National Strength and Conditioning Association (NSCA) for publishing this study, alleging the data was false and "intended to scare participants away from CrossFit."
+In 2014, CrossFit, Inc. filed a lawsuit against the National Strength and Conditioning Association (NSCA) over the publication of this study, alleging that the data were false and "intended to scare participants away from CrossFit."
 The NSCA denies CrossFit, Inc.'s allegations but issued an erratum acknowledging that the injury data were incorrect.

-In September 2016, the District Court ruled in favor of CrossFit as the injury data were found to be false, but not that the NSCA was commercially motivated or that the publishing of the study was defamatory as the NSCA no longer stood behind the study.
+In September 2016, the District Court ruled in favor of CrossFit because the injury data were found to be false, but not that the NSCA was commercially motivated or that publishing the study was defamatory, as the NSCA no longer stood behind the study.
 The Journal of Strength and Conditioning Research eventually retracted the paper in its July 2017 issue.

 In February 2017, CrossFit filed for sanctions against the NSCA after one of the NSCA's witnesses admitted to falsifying statements during deposition.
 In May 2017, the Court issued 17 issues sanctions against the NSCA, writing that the organization did have a commercial motive to falsify the data, had published the false data knowingly to disparage CrossFit, and had misled the public with their erratum.
-CrossFit was awarded $74,000 in legal fees and allowed to continue investigating the NSCA.
-If the neutral-party analysis of the NSCA servers turns up any further misconduct, CrossFit may file an amended complaint for further sanctioning and compensation for lost revenue.
+CrossFit was awarded $74,000 in legal fees and was allowed to continue investigating the NSCA.
+If the neutral-party analysis of the NSCA servers uncovers any additional misconduct, CrossFit may file an amended complaint seeking further sanctions and compensation for lost revenue.
 On December 4, 2019, CrossFit was awarded $4 million in sanction not including damages from the case.

 In May 2017, CrossFit, Inc. contacted the Orthopaedic Journal of Sports Medicine with a demand for the retraction of another paper, published in the journal earlier that month.
 The paper states that CrossFit participants "are more likely to be injured and to seek medical treatment compared with participants in traditional weightlifting", a finding that CrossFit, Inc. said was based on scientific errors and material from retracted or misrepresented studies.